Yann-Situ/PSSFFS2KXX/README.md

 * [x] TileMap hitboxes (bounce on corners of each tile + balls pass through 2 adjacent tiles). **size up the hitboxes smartly**
 * [x] Physic of balls when picked up (stay phisically on the ground...). **complicated** see rigidbody functions and how `integrate_force()` works.
 * [.]
 Problems with physics on **slopes**.
+* [ ] Problems when passing from a block just **16 pixel** over the other block (results in tiny teleportation but visible due to camera instant movement).

 ### Other
 * [x] Spawner rotation position is weird.